Subspace theorem: Statement

 lie in a finite number of proper subspaces of Qn.

-A quantitative form of the theorem, in which the number of subspaces containing all solutions, was also obtained by Schmidt, and the theorem was generalised by Schlickewei (1977) to allow more general absolute values on number fields.
+A quantitative form of the theorem, which determines the number of subspaces containing all solutions, was also obtained by Schmidt, and the theorem was generalised by Schlickewei (1977) to allow more general absolute values on number fields.

 Applications

 The theorem may be used to obtain results on Diophantine equations such as Siegel's theorem on integral points and solution of the S-unit equation.

 A corollary on Diophantine approximation

 The following corollary to the subspace theorem is often itself referred to as the subspace theorem.